Information note for the participant

 WHAT IS GenIDA?

 The GenIDA International Project is an online cohort study whose main objective is to gather information on the natural history, medical complications, behavioral disorders and responses to pharmacological treatments for patients affected by intellectual disabilities (ID) and / or autism spectrum disorder (ASD) of genetic origin.
 Our aim is to improve the understanding and management of these disorders by enabling the pooling and analysis of information provided by families at the international level.

 One of your children, brothers, sisters or relative is affected by ID and / or ASD.
-He (she) was diagnosed as a carrier of a genetic mutation affecting a gene or a small chromosomal segment and a specialized clinician has concluded that this mutation was causal of the ID and/or ASD.
+He (she) was diagnosed as a carrier of a genetic anomaly affecting a gene, a small chromosomal segment or an entire chromosome (ie. Down syndrome) and a specialized clinician has concluded that this anomaly was causal of the ID and/or ASD.
 You are willing to anonymously provide medical and non- medical information that will improve knowledge and ultimately medical care, for the genetic disease that affects your child, sibling or relative: you have the profile to register on the GenIDA website.

 You must be more than 18 years old to participate at this project.

 Your participation is voluntary: you are free to participate or not in this medical research.

 Your name, surname, date of birth, place of residence will not be requested.
 Nevertheless, a number of information concerning your relative / child affected by intellectual disability and / or autism spectrum disorders will be necessary: his birth year and month (not the exact birthday) and his country of residence (not the exact living place).